For development professionals

 The Inflation Shock

-When the model would have said: protect your base, do not push for upgrades
+How the model would have shaped strategy: protect the recurring base, hold mid-level upgrades

 Most development teams entered 2022 planning for another strong year.
 2020 and 2021 had been unexpectedly generous.
 The reasonable assumption was that momentum would continue.
 It did not.